•

 one of three St. Louis works designed by one of America's most important

 architects, Henry Hobson Richardson.
-Literature suggests that this

 property is the only remaining H. H. Richardson designed building west of the